-Simon originally qualified as a solicitor.
+Simon originally qualified as a solicitor before transferring to the Bar.
 He was one of the few solicitor-advocates qualified in both civil and criminal proceedings.
-Although he decided to move across to the Bar in 2015, he exercised higher rights, including before the Supreme Court in a key secret justice case, since 2003.
+He has exercised higher rights, including before the Supreme Court in a key secret justice case, since 2003.

-Between 2000 and 2004 he worked for a Government department advising on national security-related matters, counter-terrorism operations and the whole range of surveillance law issues (from interception and other covert surveillance to informers and witness protection matters).
+He has advised the government on national security-related matters, domestic and international counter-terrorism operations and the whole range of surveillance law issues (from interception, equipment interference and other covert surveillance to informers and witness protection matters).
 He was one of the Attorney General’s Special Advocates (Terrorism) for ten years and retains his expertise in the handling of sensitive intelligence, disclosure, terrorism and other national security-related law generally (such as, for example, Official Secrets Act offences).

 Crimeline described it as “certainly not the only book available that discusses the wider implications of RIPA, but it is the most up to date and the best”.